ckan/ckan/doc/solr-setup.rst

 search needs.
 Different versions of the schema file are found in ``ckan/ckan/config/solr``

-The following instructions apply to Ubuntu 12.04 (Precise), the supported platform by the CKAN team.
+The following instructions apply to Ubuntu 12.04 (Precise), the recommended platform by the CKAN team.
 Other versions or distributions may need slightly different instructions.